Avenida Arequipa: Leguía Avenue

 Leguía Avenue was created as an integrating axis with the Miraflores balneario, which was already growing as a town, and as a guideline to guide the urban expansion that the capital city was experiencing.
 Its physiognomy full of gardens and large houses marked it as one of the most aristocratic roads in the city, although a large part of its route still took place between fields of crops.

 Arequipa Avenue

 After the overthrow of Leguía by Luis Miguel Sánchez Cerro, the avenue was named Avenida de la Revolución.
-However, due to its insurgent character, it was decided to rename the avenue, but this time with the name of the city from where the Sánchez Cerro uprising was led: Arequipa.
+However, due to its insurgent character, it was decided to rename the avenue, but this time with the name of the city from where Sánchez Cerro's uprising was led: Arequipa.

 But over the years, the large houses gradually disappeared and the residential air of the avenue was replaced by a large commercial activity among which the educational offer stands out since the avenue houses a large number of pre-university academies, regular schools, institutes of higher education and even universities.